vicalejuri/make-it-rain/README.md

 ## HOW TO: Overwrite config options ?

-The traditional behaviour of overwriting on the shell still apply.
+Use the traditional behaviour of overwriting variables in the SHELL.
 For example:

 #### Use clang as compiler
 > CXX=clang CX=clang make